ResponsiblyUnranked/PythonSoftwareDesign/src/design_principles/type_hints/README.md

 - explain your code to a new team member
 - start working on a new project written by somebody else

-that you will start to see how this "guesswork" of working out what code does, is not enough to gain a full understanding and work efficiently.
+that you will start to see how this 'guesswork' of working out what code does, is not enough to gain a full understanding and work efficiently.

 Take a look at this improved example: